-Education: Bachelor's degree in biology, veterinary science, or field of study related to animal science.
+Bachelor's degree in biology, agriculture, veterinary science, or field of study related to the animal science.

-Other: Consideration may be given for a unique combination of education and experience.*
+Consideration may be given for a unique combination of education and experience .*

 Bachelor's degree in an unrelated field with at least 18 credits in a field related to the research of the clinic or laboratory, as appropriate, or Bachelor's degree in unrelated field with at least one year of experience in a field directly related to the research of the clinic or laboratory, as appropriate.
 Except for qualifications established by law, additional related experience and formal education in which one has gained the knowledge, skills, and abilities required for full performance of the work of the job class may be substituted for the education or experience requirement on a year-for-year basis with 30 college credits being equivalent to one year of experience.

-Skill in animal handling with variety of species, including rodents.
+Skill in animal husbandry care and handling with variety of species, including rodents.

 Ability to understand and utilize scientific/medical terminology and research theory in both oral and written communications.